 Regenerative medicine presents an amazing opportunity to create replacement organs.
 Some scientists are using 3D printing technology to try to create replacement lungs.
 Stem cells are used in a process called recellularization, whereby the lung scaffold which has been printed is infused with human cells.

-Slowing Down the Aging Process with Regenerative Medicine
+Slowing Down Aging with Regenerative Medicine

 Scientists at the Albert Einstein College of Medicine in New York conducted some experiments injecting stem cells into the brains of animals.
 They discovered that this process extended their lives by 10-15% and slowed the aging process in older mice.